 PXE-M0F: Exiting PXE ROM

 This indicates a problem with your computer's PXE (pre-boot execution environment).
-Most often, this error occurs when your boot sequence is misconfigured in your BIOS, or your boot device (usually your hard drive) cannot be read correctly.
+Usually, this error occurs when your boot sequence is misconfigured in your BIOS, or your boot device (usually your hard drive) cannot be read correctly.

 - Boot your computer and enter your BIOS Setup.
 Check that the boot sequence is not configured for network boot.
 Make sure your hard disk is listed in the boot sequence.
 Try making your hard disk the first device in your boot order using the keys shown at the bottom of your screen.

 - If the hard disk is not listed as an option in the boot sequence, this may indicate a failed hard drive or a loose cable connection.
 If it's a desktop computer, power it down, open the case, and verify the connections to your hard drive are connected firmly and properly.

 If your computer is a laptop, you may not be able to open it and check the connection.
 In this case, we recommend having a trained repair professional perform this task for you.

 - You may also want to check the jumpers on your hard drive to make sure they are configured correctly.
 Again, this is only recommended if it's a desktop computer, not a laptop.
 Consult your hard disk manual for more information about correct jumper settings.